 Salt Lake City, UT

 Angela graduated from Brigham Young University with a B.S. in Neuroscience and a minor in Contemporary Dance.
 She danced with BYU Dancers’ Company for 3 years and performed and taught contemporary dance in the Dominican Republic, Jamaica, Puerto Rico, and the Midwestern United States.
 While at BYU, Angela received The Outstanding Female Performer Award and was awarded a dance performance scholarship.
-Angela performs with Legacy Dance Company in Salt Lake City and is excited to be a new member of Wasatch Contemporary Dance Company.
+Angela loves being a member of Wasatch Contemporary Dance Company.
 Angela earned her Doctorate of Pharmacy in 2014 and works as a clinical inpatient cardiology pharmacist.